nii-yamagishilab/Capsule-Forensics-v2/README.md

 In case of the FaceForensics++ database, it need to be **pre-processed to crop facial area**.
 We recommend using an image size of 300 x 300 as the input.

+Scripts for data preprocessing can be found at `datascripts` directory.

 ## 4. Training
 **Note**: Parameters with detail explanation could be found in the corresponding source code.